Post-Exposure Protocol

 How soon after exposure should I start the protocol?

-What if I develop symptoms after starting the protocol?
+What if I develop symptoms during the protocol?

-Can I use this protocol repeatedly for multiple exposures?
+Can I use this protocol for multiple exposures?

-Yes, the post-exposure protocol can be used for separate exposure events.
-However, if you are experiencing frequent exposures, you may want to consider transitioning to a Preventive Protocol for ongoing protection rather than repeated post-exposure treatments.
+Yes, the post-exposure protocol can be used for discrete exposure events.
+However, if you experience frequent exposures, consider transitioning to a preventive protocol for ongoing protection rather than repeated post-exposure dosing.

-✓ No prescription required • ✓ Physician consultation included • ✓ Discount automatically applied
+✓ No prescription required • ✓ Physician consultation included • ✓ Fast shipping

 Medical Disclaimer

 This information is provided for educational purposes only and is not intended as medical advice.
-The post-exposure protocol described is based on published clinical research and should only be implemented under the guidance of a qualified healthcare professional.
+The post-exposure protocol described is based on published clinical research and should be implemented with awareness of your individual health status.